Why Do Babies Move So Much in Their Sleep?

 If your baby’s movements are not disrupting their sleep or hurting them, you can just let them be.
 If your baby’s movements are disrupting their sleep, try to establish an age-appropriate sleep schedule and follow a bedtime routine.
 This may help build up their sleep drive and create a deeper, more restful sleep for them.

-Yes, it’s completely normal for your baby to fidget, twitch, wince, moan, kick, and make all sorts of other noises and movements in the night.
+Yes, it’s completely normal for your 1-year-old to fidget, twitch, wince, moan, kick, and make all sorts of other noises and movements while asleep.
 Though it may seem like this is disturbed sleep, it’s most likely just your baby dreaming.

 Take a Short Assessment to Get Your Custom Sleep Plan